A list of excellent exercises, only with dumbbells

 In terms of results, as long as you have enough weights to progress, you can also reach the same level as you would in a gym.

-That is, an open or closed gym, as long as you have this equipment, the results will continue to appear.
+In other words, open or closed gym, as long as you have this equipment, the results will continue to appear.